ShimonHoranek/arduino-icicle/README.md

-# arduino-icicle
+# arduino-icicl
-WS2812B LED icicle
+Home-made LED icicle used as a christmas light.